Aeolian Islands: 1600–present

 Towards the end of the 19th century, the Aeolian Islands were visited by Archduke Ludwig Salvator of Austria—a friend of the islands and also a man with a profound knowledge of the archipelago.
 Between the years 1893–96 he published a work of eight volumes on the Aeolian Islands.

 In August 1888, the crater named Fossa on Vulcano erupted and caused many deaths in the sulphur mines.
 The eruptions continued for 19 months.

 On New Year's Day in 1909, a rumour appeared in international newspapers that the Aeolian Islands had been "swallowed up by the sea" during a time of volcanic activity.
 While communication with the islands was interrupted for a time, they were not otherwise inconvenienced.

 During World War II, all of the Aeolian Islands were captured by the Allies in August 1943, during the invasion of Sicily.
+The islands were then extensively searched by archeologists Madeleine Cavalier and Luigi Bernabò Brea after World War II.

 UNESCO World Heritage Sites

 The Aeolian Islands were listed by UNESCO in 2000 as a World Heritage Site for providing "an outstanding record of volcanic island-building and destruction, and ongoing volcanic phenomena".
 Status as a World Heritage Site was threatened by Italy's failure to close the pumice quarry as well as its failure to prevent the building of 4 new harbours.
 However, as of December df= 2020, it is still listed by UNESCO as a World Heritage site.